vcfvct/aws-exam/README.md

 * mimimun object size for S3-IA is 128KB.
 * add `x-amz-website-redirect-location` for website/webpage redirect.
 * in a versioned bucket, Only the **bucket owner** can delete a specified object version.
+* `S3 Transfer Acceleration` is especially useful in cases where your bucket resides in a Region other than the one in which the file transfer was originated.

 ## EBS
 * snapshot store data on volumns in S3 which is replicated to multiple AZs.
 EBS volumns are replicated within a specific AZ, snapshots are tied to the region. snapshots can be shared across regions.